jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 The research question for this thesis is:
 *How can we abstract data updates over a document oriented interface of a permissioned decentralized environment behind a query abstraction layer?*
 We quickly go over the different terms in that question.
-- Abstract data updates: We aim to abstract the query process, so a developer does not need to interact with the pods interface themselves.
+- Abstract data updates: We aim to abstract the query process, so a developer does not need to interact with the pod interfaces directly.
 - Document oriented interface: the interface we interact with exposes data through @http documents.
-- Permissioned: each @http resource has access rights configured, these rights can either grand or deny access to resources.
+- Permissioned: each @http resource has access rights configured, these rights can either grant or deny access to resources. #IRT("to specific users")
 - Decentralized: each pod is self governed and limited rules apply to the system.
 A loosely defined system allows data publisher to be opinionated.
 - Query abstraction layer: we want the abstraction to happen through a declarative query.
 In this work we use the @sparql query language.